Description

 Harvested from the gardens at Monticello.

-Introduced to European gardens by 1714, this favorite native wildflower grows in open meadows and sunny sites throughout North America.
-A self-seeding biennial or short-lived perennial, Black-eyed Susan (Rudbeckia hirta) bears bright yellow flowers with distinctive black eyes in summer and is attractive to butterflies and birds, but not deer.
+Introduced to European gardens in 1714, this favorite deer resistant native wildflower grows in open meadows and sunny sites throughout North America.
+This self-seeding biennial, or short-lived perennial, bears bright yellow flowers with distinctive black eyes in summer and is attractive to butterflies and birds.

-Sow Black-eyed Susan (Rudbeckia hirta) seeds indoors 12 weeks before last frost date at 70 degrees F. To improve germination, provide cold, moist stratification for 4 weeks before sowing.
-Transplant to 3" pots once they have several true leaves, then harden off and plant outdoors after last frost.
-Alternatively, direct sow seeds in fall for blooms the following year.
-Approximately 40-50 seeds per packet.
+Sow seeds indoors 12 weeks before the last frost date at 70 degrees F. To improve germination, provide cold, moist stratification for 4 weeks before sowing.
+Transplant to 3" pots once they have several true leaves, then harden off and plant outdoors into well-drained soil after the last frost.
+Approximately 40-50 seeds per packet

 Share photos of your garden with us! @Monticelloshop #PlantingHistory